 Review Essay: “Women Who Run with the Words: Meads, Farris and Chinquee take Prose to Wild Places” in Tupelo Quarterly.

 Story: “How to Save a Swan”, The Laurel Review.
 Original creative Non Fiction Essay

-Review of Kristina Marie Darling’s Dark Horse and In the Room of Persistent Sorry.
-Darling is a champion of experimental forms, the boundaries and freedoms of poetics and an inspiration in all regards.
-In The Literary Review, a beautiful publication.
+Book Review, The Literary Review: Kristina Marie Darling’s Dark Horse and In the Room of Persistent Sorry.
+Darling is a champion of experimental forms, exploring the boundaries and freedoms of poetics in both her creative and critical writings.

-Review of Grace Cavalieri’s Other Voices, Other Lives.
-My review takes a deep dive into the life and work of poet, radio host and current poet laureate of Maryland, on the publication of her collected works.
+Review: The Literary Review: Other Voices, Other Lives by Grace Cavalieri.
+Essay on the life and work of poet, playwright, radio host and poet laureate of Maryland, on the publication of her collected works.

-Review of Robert Glick’s Two Californias: “Gen X may be finally ready for our winning moments.
+Review: Robert Glick’s collection of short fiction, Two Californias: “Gen X may be finally ready for our winning moments.
 This book is certainly one.”

-Review of Bill Lavender’s MY ID: “I find myself unpacking my own depths in the presence of a great writer’s fearless journey, whereas maybe I cannot find or accept that moment in other genres or therapies, medicines or practices.”
+Book Review: MY ID by Bill Lavender, poetics and prose: “I find myself unpacking my own depths in the presence of a great writer’s fearless journey, whereas maybe I cannot find or accept that moment in other genres or therapies, medicines or practices.”